 An excerpt of The Mississippi Behind Us, a novel currently shopped to agents and publishers

 The fog swallowed the Mississippi thick as a forge’s smoke, and silent as the slither of the serpent that led me to my fancy and fuss—Spirit Moon, Chief Rattling Wind’s daughter.
 One moment the river yawned before us, a trail of blue-gold sunlight calling me to the fur post I was to open one-hundred miles upriver.
-And the next moment the river was gone, all gray soup, Antoine at our keelboat’s tiller only a blur, and Captain Keane at the bow, merely a shout, “Pole-men, lift your poles!”
+And the next the river was gone, all gray soup, Antoine at our keelboat’s tiller only a ghostly shade, and Captain Keane at the bow, merely a shout, “Pole-men, lift your poles!”

 Our hull scraped bottom.
 We banged a bank, stopping aground, and paddle strokes lapped portside.
 An invisible Indian called out a hello, “How, how!”

 Antoine—the French half-breed who would clerk at my post—answered in Dakota, “We are Soldier Chief, Fifth Infantry!”

 Indians spoke a few sharp words I understood only in tone.
 Don’t trifle with us!
 We heard them drag canoes ashore and mumble among themselves.
 “A rattlesnake bite,” said Antoine.